reims2/reims2-docs/src/howto.md

-# How to use REIMS2
+# REIMS2 User Guide

-Common tasks and how to do them with REIMS2:
+This guide provides instructions on how to perform common tasks using REIMS2:

 [[toc]]

-## Change the location
+## Changing the Location

-In the top left it shows which location REIMS currently uses.
-To change that, click on "Change location" in the bottom left.
-After clicking apply, it'll take a few seconds to download the database of the new location.
-After that, it shows the new location in the top left.
+The current location used by REIMS2 is displayed in the top left corner.
+To change this, click on "Change location" located at the bottom left.
+After selecting your desired location and clicking apply, the system will take a few moments to download the database for the new location.
+Once completed, the new location will be displayed in the top left corner.

-## Dispense glasses
+## Dispensing Glasses

-After matching glasses have been found for a patient, it's important to mark those as dispensed in the database.
-Switch to the "Edit" screen, enter the SKU and click "Dispense".
-Instead of clicking the button, it's also possible to hit ENTER.
-A message will show if the dispension was successful.
+Once suitable glasses have been identified for a patient, it's crucial to mark them as dispensed in the database.
+To do this, navigate to the "Edit" screen, input the SKU, and click "Dispense".
+Alternatively, you can press ENTER.
+A notification will appear confirming the successful dispensation.

-## Edit existing glasses
+## Editing Existing Glasses

-If glasses are entered with wrong data, it's possible to correct that.
-Switch to the "Edit" page and enter the SKU you want to change.
-On the appearing glasses, click on the value you want to change.
-A text field will open, where it's possible to enter the new value.
-Hit ENTER to save the changes.
-A message will show if the edit was successful.
+In case glasses are recorded with incorrect data, REIMS2 allows you to correct this.
+Navigate to the "Edit" page and input the SKU of the glasses you wish to modify.
+Click on the value you want to change, and a text field will appear for you to input the correct value.
+Press ENTER to save the changes.
+A notification will confirm if the edit was successful.

-## Working offline
+## Working Offline

-REIMS2 can run fully offline and it's possible to find, dispense and edit glasses with no internet connection.
-This makes it possible to use REIMS2 in remote areas without connection.
+REIMS2 is designed to operate fully offline, enabling you to find, dispense, and edit glasses without an internet connection.
+This feature is particularly useful in remote areas with limited or no internet connectivity.

-For this to work it is neccessary that REIMS2 has been opened at least once in the last month with a working internet connection on that machine.
-It is required to use Google Chrome.
-If you use "Dispense" or "Edit" while being offline it's required to go online at least once per week.
-That's not required if you use it only to find matches.
+To use REIMS2 offline, ensure that the application has been accessed at least once in the past month on the machine you're using, with a working internet connection.
+Google Chrome is required for this feature.
+If you use the "Dispense" or "Edit" functions while offline, you'll need to connect to the internet at least once per week.
+This is not necessary if you're only using the application to find matches.
+When offline, REIMS2 will display a banner at the top of the page indicating that it's running offline.
+Any changes made while offline will be automatically uploaded when the connection is restored.

-To use it offline, simply open the REIMS2 website in Chrome and it'll load even when there's no connection.
-It'll display a banner at the top of the page that it is running offline.
-Finding matches works like before.
-If you dispense or edit glasses, those changes will be automatically uploaded as soon as the connection is back online.
-It will continue to work when you close the browser or shut off the machine in the meantime.
-Adding new glasses is not possible offline, nor is creating reports.
+Please note that adding new glasses or creating reports is not possible while offline.

-## Delete or replace glasses
+## Deleting or Replacing Glasses

-If glasses are missing in the storage or you if you want to purge unused glasses from the storage, it's possible to delete them.
-Switch to the "Edit" screen and enter the SKU.
-Click the three dots in the bottom right corner of the glasses and click "Delete".
-You'll be asked to select a deletion reason, which will be tracked in the campaign reports.
+If glasses are missing from the storage or if you wish to remove unused glasses, you can delete them.
+Navigate to the "Edit" screen, input the SKU, click the three dots in the bottom right corner of the glasses, and select "Delete".
+You'll be prompted to provide a reason for the deletion, which will be recorded in the campaign reports.

-## Report of dispensed glasses
+## Generating a Report of Dispensed Glasses

-After a campaign it's necessary to create a report of all dispensed glasses.
-Switch to the "Reports" page and enter a start and end date.
-Below "Dispense report", click "Download".
-This will download a `csv` file, which can be opened with Excel.
-In addition to the usual data it also contains the dispense date and the SKU it had before it was dispensed.
+After a campaign, it's necessary to generate a report of all dispensed glasses.
+To do this, navigate to the "Reports" page, input a start and end date, and click "Download" under "Dispense report".
+This will download a `csv` file containing the dispense date and the SKU of each pair of glasses dispensed during the specified period.

-## Export the current inventory
+## Exporting the Current Inventory

-It can be helpful to export a list of all glasses, e.g. for analysing the current inventory in detail.
-Switch to the "Reports" page and below "Current inventory report", click "Download".
-This will download a `csv` file which can be opened with Excel.
-It contains all current (i.e. non dispensed) glasses for the current location (shown in the top left).
+For detailed analysis of the current inventory, you can export a list of all glasses.
+Navigate to the "Reports" page and click "Download" under "Current inventory report".
+This will download a `csv` file containing all current (i.e., non-dispensed) glasses for the current location.

-## Simultanously add new glasses
+## Adding New Glasses Simultaneously

-With REIMS2 it's possible to add new glasses on multiple devices at the same time.
-REIMS2 makes sure that there are no colliding SKUs.
-This works out of the box and there's nothing you need to do to use this feature (this was different for REIMS1).
+REIMS2 allows you to add new glasses on multiple devices simultaneously, ensuring there are no SKU conflicts.
+This feature is enabled by default and requires no additional setup.